YuekaiXuEric/yuekaixueric.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm an undergraduate student and researcher at the University of Washington.
 I double major in Computer Science and Applied Mathematics in Data Science option.
-I am fortunated to be advised by Professor [Sheng Wang]([https://homes.cs.washington.edu/~swang/]) and pleased mentored by [Zixuan Liu]([https://scholar.google.com/citations?user=yjKOHbEAAAAJ&hl=zh-CN]) at [Sheng Wang's lab]([https://homes.cs.washington.edu/~swang/]) in UW CSE, UW NLP, and UW Computational Biology.
+I am fortunated to be advised by Professor [Sheng Wang](https://homes.cs.washington.edu/~swang/) and pleased mentored by [Zixuan Liu](https://scholar.google.com/citations?user=yjKOHbEAAAAJ&hl=zh-CN) at [Sheng Wang's lab](https://homes.cs.washington.edu/~swang/) in UW CSE, NLP, and Computational Biology.

 My research interests are broadly in AI4Science, including the fields of machine learning, computer vision, and natural language processing.
 I am especially passionate about vision-language pretraining, multimodal learning, foundation models, and their applications in biomedicine and clinical medicine.